xythobuz/OpenRaider/README.md

 Sound support is optional, however.
 If cmake can’t find OpenAL and ALUT, Audio will be deactivated.
 If you want to explicitly deactivate it, call cmake with `-DENABLE_AUDIO=NO`.

-There is also a rudimentary windowing implementation using freeGLUT.
-It will be used if GLUT is found instead of SDL2, or if you call cmake with `-DFORCE_GLUT=YES`.
+There is also a windowing implementation using GLFW.
+It will be used if GLFW is found instead of SDL2, or if you call cmake with `-DFORCE_GLFW=YES`.
 Be aware that your experience will not be as nice as with SDL2...

 ## Building